zivong/jekyll-theme-hamilton/README.md

 # Hamilton <!-- omit in toc -->

-Another minimal style of Jekyll theme for writers.
+A minimal and beautiful Jekyll theme best for writing and note-taking.

 The original purpose of this theme is to be a replacement of the default Jekyll theme -- [Minima](https://github.com/jekyll/minima).
 Hamilton is an enhancement of Minima but still, keep in minimal.

 Please check out the [demo](https://ngzhio.github.io/jekyll-theme-hamilton/).